andrew-codechimp/HA-Mastodon-Profile-Stats/README.md

 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=andrew-codechimp&repository=HA-Mastodon-Profile-Stats&category=Integration)

-1. Make sure the [HACS](https://github.com/custom-components/hacs) component is installed and working.
-1. Add the project repository `https://github.com/andrew-codechimp/HA-Mastodon-Profile-Stats` as a custom repository to HACS, see: https://hacs.xyz/docs/faq/custom_repositories
+Or
-1. Search for `Mastodon Profile Stats` in HACS and install it under the "Integrations" category.
+Search for `Mastodon Profile Stats` in HACS and install it under the "Integrations" category.
-1. Restart Home Assistant
+Restart Home Assistant
-1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Mastodon Profile Stats"
+In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Mastodon Profile Stats"

 ### Manual Installation